Jonathan Nichols

 - CNN: 2 former state senators found dead in Arkansas and Oklahoma within days

-- Fox News: Former Oklahoma state senator found dead with gunshot wound is 2nd GOP ex-lawmaker found dead in two days
+- Fox News: Former Oklahoma state senator found dead — 2nd GOP ex-lawmaker found dead in two days

 - Oklahoma Senate: Nichols to Author Bill Creating Child Abuse Response Team